What is the Flu?

-The flu is an infection in your nose, throat, and lungs that is caused by a virus.
-There are different kinds of flu, like the one that people get every winter, which you can get a flu shot to prevent.
-There are other types of flu that primarily infect animals, like bird flu and now swine flu.
+The flu is an infection in your lungs that is caused by a virus.
+There are lots of different kinds of flu, like the one that happens every winter, which you can get a flu shot to prevent.
+And there are others that primarily infect animals, like bird flu and now swine flu.
 The real name for swine flu is H1N1 flu.
-It is called swine flu because a virus that causes this flu also causes flu in pigs.
-You cannot get this flu from eating pork, bacon, sausages, or any other pork products.
+It is called swine flu because the virus that causes this flu also causes flu in pigs.
+You cannot get this flu from eating pork, bacon, sausages or any other pork products.

-What Can I Do Now to Prevent Getting the H1N1 Flu (Swine Flu)?
+What Can I Do Now to Prevent Getting the Swine Flu?

-Little things you can do will make a big difference:
+You are not helpless about the flu.
+Little things can make a big difference:

 - •Wash your hands well and often.

-- •When you cough or sneeze, cover your nose and mouth by coughing into your arm so that the spray from your cough does not get into the air
+- •When you cough or sneeze, cover your nose and mouth by coughing into your arm.
+This should be done so that the spray from your cough does not get into the air.

-- •Always wash your hands after you cough or sneeze.
+- •Wash your hands after coughing or sneezing.

 And remember the “Don'ts”: